(Revised February 15, 2018)

 SECTION 2.
 Standing Committees.
 The following shall exist as standing committees of the Association.

-- Evaluation & Planning.
-Review performance of the Administrative Secretary and recommend changes in duties and compensation as needed to the Board of Directors.
+b.
+Evaluation & Planning.
+Review performance of the Executive Director and recommend changes in duties and compensation as needed to the Board of Directors.
 Review the Bylaws and recommend amendments or revision as needed.
 Audit performance of Officers and Directors with regard to compliance with the Bylaws.

 SECTION 3.
 Ad Hoc Committees.
 Ad Hoc Committees may be established as needed by the Board of Directors for specific purposes and tenures.
 The President shall appoint members of Ad Hoc committees.